Key Takeaways

 - Design-level details compound.
 Sticky CTAs, schema markup, mobile parity, and a named-competitor FAQ block quietly do the heavy lifting on conversion.

-Why Do Comparison Pages Convert At 15x The Rate Of Blog Posts?
+Why Do Comparison Pages Convert at 15x the Rate of Blog Posts?

-They compare on your site, on review sites, and inside an AI chatbot, alone.
+They compare on your site, on review sites, and inside an AI chatbot — alone.
 Your comparison page is often the only asset carrying your voice into that private evaluation room.

-Agency Data Insight
+Agency Insight

-1. Target The Right Search Intent
+1. How Do You Target the Right Search Intent?

 If your comparison page treats all three the same, you leave conversions on the table.
-Let's break it down.

 a.
 Comparison Shoppers